Dumpweed

-"Dumpweed" is a song by American rock band Blink-182.
+"Dumpweed" is a song by the American rock band Blink-182.
 It is the opening track from their third studio album, Enema of the State (1999).
 A live version of the song was released as a promotional single in November 2000 supporting the band's live album The Mark, Tom and Travis Show (The Enema Strikes Back).
-The song explores frustration in relationships.
+Although never released as a true single, "Dumpweed" has become one of Blink-182's signature songs and a staple of the band's live performances.

+Written and sung by guitarist Tom DeLonge, the song opens the album with a fast-paced pop-punk arrangement that juxtaposes chiming verses with explosive double-time choruses, built around palm-muted guitar riffs, melodic bass lines, and Travis Barker's driving drumming.
+Its lyrics, centered on the refrain "I need a girl that I can train," present an immature narrator struggling to reconcile insecurity and romantic longing.
+The song was produced by Jerry Finn.

+Critics have praised it as an effective introduction to Enema of the State, citing its energetic musicianship, melodic pop hooks, and Barker's performance as establishing the album's musical and thematic blueprint.
+The song has also attracted critical discussion for its controversial refrain, with commentators variously interpreting it as satire of adolescent male insecurity or as reflective of the album's treatment of women.

-Background
+Background and release

-Though credited to both guitarist Tom DeLonge and bassist Mark Hoppus, the song was written and sung by DeLonge.
+"Dumpweed" was recorded between January and March 1999, while working on their third studio album, Enema of the State (1999).
+The song was written by both guitarist Tom DeLonge and bassist Mark Hoppus, with Delonge providing lead vocals.
 The song originated as a collection of unrelated guitar riffs, which he considered "catchy and intricate but simple", bridged with what he felt was a "very nursery rhyme" riff to augment the verse.
 The song opens Enema of the State; DeLonge, in the 2016 documentary The Pursuit of Tone, felt it was a good indication of the direction the band was heading in, and called it "probably the best opener we've ever had."

-"Dumpweed" explores frustration with women.
-Gavin Edwards of Rolling Stone summarized the song as "about an ambivalent guy imagining the pain and the freedom of breaking up with his girlfriend, set to an unstoppable staccato rhythm."
-It has been described "callow complaint about girls not always doing exactly what you wish they would" by New Yorks Nitsuh Abebe.
-The song is based around the hook "I need a girl that I can train," as in dog training.
-DeLonge explains the song in a 2000 tour booklet: "Girls are so much smarter than guys and can see the future as well as never forget the past.
-So that leaves the dog as the only thing men are smarter than."
+The song is based around the hook "I need a girl that I can train."
+DeLonge later framed the lyric as intentionally self-deprecating, suggesting that men are less perceptive than women and joking that "the dog is the only thing men are smarter than."
 In an interview with MTV News the previous year, he clarified that the line did not refer to his girlfriend: "I got a lot of shit from her for that one."

-The promo single prepends a masturbation joke from The Mark, Tom and Travis Show (The Enema Strikes Back) to the beginning of the track.
+Enema of the State was released on June 1, 1999, through MCA Records.
+"Dumpweed" is the first track on the album.
+It was later included on the 2000 live album The Mark, Tom, and Travis Show (The Enema Strikes Back!), with the live performance of "Dumpweed" featured on the album later being released as a promotional single in November 2000.
+Blink-182 have used "Dumpweed" typically as an opener at live shows.